 Caring for unusual pets requires special care and equipment.
 That’s where we come in.

 The Unusual Pet Vets offers a range of veterinary services for your unusual pets, whether it’s an exotic bird, a python or a rat.
 Of course rabbits, mice, ferrets and any kind of unusual pet you may have are welcome at our clinics.

 With a team of highly qualified and experienced vets on board, we are proud to offer care for your unusual pets.
 Whether it’s a pet microchip for your parrot, or pet health check for your guinea pig, it is no problem for our caring and knowledgeable team.

-We offer a high standard of care for all your pets, and are the only multi-vet practice in Perth that offers medical care for exotic animals only.
+We offer a high standard of care for all your pets, and are the only vet clinic in Perth and Melbourne that offers medical care for exotic animals only.
 The high-end technology at our clinics includes a veterinary surgery and a veterinary diagnostic laboratory.

 Some of Our Specialised Services Include:

 The first few months with any new pet can be daunting so we have developed a range of packages that will give you peace of mind while providing your new pet with premium veterinary care.Learn More

 Ensuring your pet is up to date with their vaccinations is very important to prevent against deadly diseases.
 Vaccinations involve your pet having a small injection under their skin that then allows their body to become familiar with the inactivated disease particles so that if they are ever exposed to the real disease they are ready to fight itLearn More

 Sterilisation (otherwise known as desexing or neutering) is recommended for many exotic pets and it is important in preventing many problems that can occur later in your pet’s life.
 We recommend that rabbits, ferrets, guinea pigs, rats and mice should all be routinely desexed to prevent a range of issues.Learn More